Incorporate BVI Offshore

 SHARE CAPITAL

-There is no set minimum capital requirement for companies incorporated in the British Virgin Islands (BVI).
-The standard authorized share capital is $50,000.
-The minimum issued capital can be one share with or without par value.
-Companies are allowed to issue registered shares, no par value shares, preference shares, redeemable shares, and shares with or without voting rights.
-Companies with an authorized capital of up to $50,000 pay an annual government license fee of $550.
-For companies with an authorized share capital exceeding $50,000, the annual license fee is $1,300.
+There is no set minimum capital requirement for companies incorporated in the BVI.
+The standard authorized share capital is $50,000, with a minimum issued capital of one share with or without par value.
+Companies can issue various types of shares, such as registered shares, no par value shares, preference shares, redeemable shares, and shares with or without voting rights.
+Companies with authorized capital up to $50,000 pay an annual government license fee of $550, while those exceeding this amount pay $1,300.

 DIRECTORS